flatironinstitute/sciware/19_Profiling/main.md

 ## Goal

 - We always want everything to take less time
-- Need a way to measure "less".
+- Need a way to define "less".
 And quantify "time".
 - It's easy to figure out how much time something takes... right?

 <img height="60%" src="assets/clock-time.jpg">